-At The Data Incubator we run a free eight-week data science fellowship to help our Fellows land industry jobs.
-We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring data scientists.
+At The Data Incubator we run a free eight-week Data Science Fellowship Program to help our Fellows land industry jobs.
+We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring Data Scientists.
 Jordan was a Fellow in our Spring 2017 cohort who landed a job with one of our hiring partners, IronNet Cybersecurity.

 My background is in particle physics.
 As a physicist, I analyzed large datasets of particle collision images, and I used machine learning tools to classify rare and interesting collisions.

 What do you think you got out of The Data Incubator?

 At The Data Incubator I I learned a whole new toolset for approaching data analytics.
 I was exposed to new concepts like language processing and map-reduce, which never arose in physics.
 Furthermore, I was coached on how to best market myself to employers.

 What advice would you give to someone who is applying for The Data Incubator, particularly someone with your background?

 The Data Incubator is not just about writing code and doing statistical analysis.
 It’s also an opportunity to narrow your focus and zero in on a particular industry that you find interesting.
 To those applying, I recommend taking some time to think about why you are interested in data science, and where you want to end up down the road.

 What is your favorite thing you learned at The Data Incubator?

 I learned that the skills we develop in scientific Ph.D. programs are incredibly marketable and useful to a very eclectic mix of companies.